Life insurance basics

 To learn about term insurance, see our article Term Insurance.

-To learn about permanent (whole life) insurance, see our article Permanent Insurance.
+To learn about permanent (universal or whole life) insurance, see our article Permanent Insurance.

 Where to purchase insurance

-If you are interested in purchasing insurance, check with your employer to see if the company offers life insurance as a benefit for employees.
-You may also purchase life insurance from one of the hundreds of life insurance companies in the United States, though coverage and costs will vary from company to company and plan to plan.
+You can purchase life insurance from one of the hundreds of life insurance companies in the United States, though coverage and costs will vary from company to company and plan to plan.
 If you're unsure of where to begin looking for insurance, use our tool Get Help Finding the Right Life Insurance.
+You can also check with your employer to see if the company offers Life Insurance as a benefit for employees, but those benefits and/or payouts are often much less than a private policy.
+Plus, if you leave your job you lose the benefits.

 For advice on how to choose an insurance agent, see our article How to Choose a Life Insurance Agent.